 So a certain rumor has been introduced to the community of believers and gone rampant.
 That the believers should be so susceptible to fostering slander is the main distress of these ayat.
 It seems almost everyone is guilty, for ayah 14 declares broadly that “y’all” had to receive God’s mercy to avoid punishment.
 To explain the community’s susceptibility, the surah takes a surprisingly Christian tack: blaming mankind’s inherent sinfulness.
 Ayah 21 declares that it was only by God’s intervention that any of the people remained pure –ever.
-Those who originated are set apart from the general community right in ayah 11.
+Those who originated the rumor are set apart from the general community right in ayah 11.
 The community is told not to be distressed at their presence, but to consider it a good thing (why this should be good is not explained, but presumably it’s some idea that staving temptation makes your faith more exemplary).
 The guilty group is promised punishments proportional to their part of the crimes.
 There is punishment in the afterlife, but ayah 19 clarifies that there will be doled out shame and punishment in this life too.

 This surah undermines its own messages about how to handle gossip by its obsession with condemning slander.
 I think the best example of this is in ayat 15-16.
 Ayah fifteen gives a fair definition of gossip: casually passing on unconfirmed information.
 Ayah 16 offers in its rebuke an alternative script of behavior, to humbly recognize one’s lack of right to discuss the topic.
 But after telling its people that they are to recognize when they aren’t qualified to pass on information they cannot evaluate, ayah 16 concludes that the people should have evaluated the information as slander.
 Indeed, throughout these passages the great condemnation is not that the people didn’t humbly refrain from repeating material that they could not evaluate, but rather that they did not evaluate that the material was wrong.
 So wrong.
 Wrong and malicious.
 And targeted towards believing, chaste, and unaware women…